RonRahaman/XSBench/README.txt

 are read from the array.
 This obviates the critical sections, since rn_v() is not called in the parallel block.

-The random-number arrays are populated such that the verification hashes match the hashes produced by the master version.
+The random-number arrays are populated such that the checksums match the checksums produced by the master version.

 This feature was developed for possible use in OCCA-XSBench, OpenACC-XSBench, etc.  Removing the critical sections makes development much easier on